Alter User Defined Functions in SQL

 Alter User Defined Functions in SQL 16

-From the above screenshot, see we don’t have EmployeeSale in our Object explorer, and querying on it is throwing an error.
+From the above screenshot, we don’t have EmployeeSale in our Object Explorer, and querying on it throws an error.

 Comments are closed.